 I watched the finale in 3 parts.
 First was Tommy's meeting with Winston Churchill.
 For once, I was glad that they laid it out clearly that Tommy was working for the good guys.
 This is even acknowledged by Winston Churchill, who says that just like World War I, while he is fighting above the ground, Tommy is working to take down enemies underground.

 Then I continued the next part with Michael's proposal.
 Here was someone who was looking to succeed Tommy going so far as to propose replacing him as MD of Shelby Company Ltd. It looked like his time in America and his new wife (I donno why but I hate that woman.
 Maybe it is that arrogant smirk on her face) had given him the much needed confidence.
-Of course, Tommy doesnt take the proposal light heartedly and just throws it into the fire.
+Of course, Tommy doesn't take the proposal light heartedly and just throws it into the fire.
 Now there is a threat from Michael who is ready to proceed with the plan.
-Then when they showed Alfie Solomons, I was mind blown.
+Then when they revealed Alfie Solomons is still alive, I was mind blown.
 I was not expecting that.
 I even mentioned about the fact that they took him out of the picture in appropriate measure.